Configuration

 Workflows allow you to define custom steps for Terrateam’s Plan and Apply operations.
 You can use Workflows to replace or augment the default behavior.

-This workflow runs a custom plan and apply process for any changes in the production
+This advanced workflow runs a custom plan and apply process for any directories tagged with production

 Other Configuration Options